rebejellis/hugo-docs-website/docs/choose-your-gpt-model.md

 - Cleaning lists, extracting entities, normalizing formats
 - Summarizing, classifying, categorizing

-GPT for Work uses many GPT models, including  GPT-3.5 Turbo, GPT-4, GPT-4 Turbo, Claude, and more, which are provided by:
+GPT for Work uses many GPT models to help you in your re-writing, data prep, and analytical tasks, including  GPT-3.5 Turbo, GPT-4, GPT-4 Turbo, Claude, and more.
-- Anthropic
-- Azure
-- OpenAI
-- Perplexity

 Consult the table below for more information on which models can be used for your specific use case.